grafana/grafana/docs/sources/panels/standard-options.md

 ### Custom units

-You can use the unit dropdown to also specify custom units, custom prefix or suffix and date time formats .
+You can use the unit dropdown to also specify custom units, custom prefix or suffix and date time formats.

 To select a custom unit enter the unit and select the last `Custom: xxx` option in the dropdown.